wjalal/wjalal.github.io/_projects/emchat.md

 ---
 EmergencyChat is a simple web chat and file-sharing platform for both mobile and desktop.
-It was developed to get around the government-enforced internet outage in Bangladesh during the crisis of July-August 2024.
+It was developed to get around the government-enforced internet outage in Bangladesh during the political crisis of July-August 2024.

-A few days into the blackout
+A few days into the blackout, I realized that the *government censorship* was enforced by blocking communications at the IIG (International Internet Gateway) level, while the National Internet Exchange infrastructure was still left operational for essential services.
+I decided to refactor existing code on my computer, from other projects, into this chatting and file-sharing platform, painstakingly in the absence of online resources and documentation, and host it on my friend [Sadif](https://github.com/Sadif-Ahmed)'s personal computer.

 ## Live Demo
 Check out [EmergencyChat : emchat.wjalal.xyz](https://emchat.wjalal.xyz)